Rean-Schwarze/Genshin-Artifact-Manage-System/README.md

 4. Press Enter in the yas.exe and you will get a file named "mona.json" in the same path of yas.exe
 (You can also use yas.exe in cmd)
 ### Enjoy!

+## Attention
+In CMakeLists.txt, I commented out the line of "Resources.qrc" because it can improve the speed of compilation.